tbartels/Contract/Contract.md

 I am more than happy to discuss a Non-Disclosure Agreement (NDA) in order to work on Your project.

-I shall explicitly seek Your consent before open sourcing—or writing in any detail about—any of the code or techniques employed in The Work.
+I shall explicitly seek Your consent before open sourcing —or writing in any detail about— any of the code or techniques employed in The Work.

 ## Alterations, amends and maintenance